 Most of us pursue comfortable lives.
 Craig encourages us to ask God to break us.
 He remoulds us into a useful vessel for His work only if He first breaks us.
 The last few years for me have been a process of breaking, and asking God to do this again is very scary.
 But that’s a test of faith…

 Finally Craig encourages us to pray that God will send us.
 In the words of Watchman Nee:

 “I do not consecrate myself to be a missionary or a preacher.
 I consecrate myself to God to do His will where I am, be it in school, office, or kitchen, or wherever He may, in His wisdom, send me.”Watchman Nee (The Normal Christian Life)

-We might be sent to the wilds of some developing nation, or we might be sent to the Office.
+God might send us to the wilds of some developing nation, or He might send us to the Office.
 Wherever God send us, we do His will.
 That’s actually difficult and dangerous, because we might be sent by God to do something we just don’t expect.

 The interesting thing for me, is that these are not just prayers.
 These are a way to live your life.
 The challenge is to live as you pray, open to God, broken in pride and ready to be sent by Him.